a3994288/erc-721-hardhat-test/README.md

-# Basic Sample Hardhat Project
+# Basic Sample Hardhat Project.

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts with some extra facilitites provided to the owner of the smart contract.

 Try running some of the following tasks: